telerik/blazor-docs/components/grid/export/events.md

 ## OnBeforeExport

-The `OnBeforeExport` event fires after the user clicked the `ExcelExport` or `CsvExport` buttons and before the export process.
-You can use the event to configurate the Grid.
-The event handler receives a `GridBeforeExcelExportEventArgs` and `GridBeforeCsvExportEventArgs` object, depending on the type of export, which provides the following fields:
+The `OnBeforeExport` event fires after the user clicks the `ExcelExport` or `CsvExport` button and before the export process starts.
+You can use the event to configure the exported Grid columns or change the exported data.
+The event handler receives a `GridBeforeExcelExportEventArgs` and `GridBeforeCsvExportEventArgs` object, depending on the type of export, which provides the following properties:

 ### For Excel Export